 · The growth and financial performance of your business

 · Current economic conditions

-In an ideal world, and to obtain the best possible valuation, your personal interest in exiting or selling the business would come at a time when the business is growing quickly, and when strong economic conditions drive buyers to pay attractive valuations.This can definitely simplify your decision making, and if this happens to you, consider starting the sales process today!
+In an ideal world, and to obtain the best possible valuation, your personal interest in exiting or selling the business would come at a time when the business is growing quickly, and when strong economic conditions drive buyers to pay attractive valuations.This can definitely simplify your decision making, and if this happens to you, consider starting the sales process immediately!

-But, like many other aspects of life, these three factors might not all conveniently align at the same time.
-Often an entrepreneur’s personal desire to exit the business is greatest when the company has hit a plateau in growth, when additional investment is required to spur more growth, or when competition and the economy has changed the dynamics and profitability of the business.
-Conversely, many entrepreneurs don’t want to sell when the business is growing, and the future looks bright.
+For many entrepreneurs, their interest in a sale is greatest when the company has hit a plateau in growth, when additional investment is required to spur more growth, or when competition and the economy has changed the dynamics and profitability of the business.
+But these same issues reduce the attractiveness of the company and drive down valuation.

-If you are evaluating timing, we can help provide you with information to develop a solution that strikes the right balance between your financial and personal goals.
-Email us or schedule a free call.
+If you are evaluating timing, we can help provide you with information to develop a solution that strikes the right balance in achieving your short- and long-term financial and personal goals.
+Email us for our detailed questionnaire to help you determine the optimal time to sell, or schedule a free call.

 Want to learn more about selling a business?
 Sign up to receive our blog posts delivered to you via email.
 SIGN UP